 What would the Clean Energy Jobs Act do?

-• Implement electricity market reforms to reduce power bills.
+- Implement electricity market reforms to reduce power bills.

-• Expand electric and gas efficiency programs.
+- Expand electric and gas efficiency programs.

 - Take advantage of the falling cost of clean energy and put Illinois on a cost-effective path to 100% renewable energy by 2050.

-• Remove the equivalent of 1 million gasoline and diesel vehicles from Illinois roadways.
+- Remove the equivalent of 1 million gasoline and diesel vehicles from Illinois roadways.

-• Expand access to clean energy careers across Illinois.
+- Expand access to clean energy careers across Illinois.

 How would CEJA help cut costs?

 - Why is this important?
-High electricity demand increases electricity market prices, and forces Illinois consumers to pay for more power plants to be built.
+High electricity demand increases electricity market prices and forces Illinois consumers to pay for new power plant construction.
 That’s expensive.
-But programs that lower “peak demand”—when electricity demand is at its highest—can help decrease our costs by billions of dollars.
+But programs that lower “peak demand”—when electricity demand is at its highest—can decrease our costs by billions of dollars.

 - Why is this important?
 Customers who have been burned by bad deals from alternative electricity suppliers are hungry for good choices in the market that can help them lower their bills.
-Past policy developments in Illinois have helped create Hourly Pricing and Peak Time Savings, which both have led to millions of dollars in savings for consumers.
+Past policy developments in Illinois have helped create Hourly Pricing and Peak Time Rewards, which both have led to millions of dollars in savings for consumers.
 TOU would give customers another money-saving option.

 - Why is this important?
 Policies that prevent a spike in demand have the potential to make the power grid more reliable and reduce electricity bills for everyone—even those who don’t own an EV.
-In fact, a new CUB study found that Illinois could reap more than $2 billion in cumulative consumer savings over the next decade, if the state implements smart EV policies.
+In fact, a CUB study found that Illinois could reap more than $2.5 billion in cumulative consumer savings over the next decade, if the state implements smart EV policies.

-• CEJA would create “Clean Jobs Workforce Hubs,” a network of frontline organizations providing workforce training across Illinois for economically disadvantaged communities and former fossil fuel workers.
+- Create “Clean Jobs Workforce Hubs,” a network of frontline organizations providing workforce training across Illinois for economically disadvantaged communities and former fossil fuel workers.

-• CEJA would quadruple the size of the Illinois Solar for All program to ensure low- and moderate-income communities see the benefits of new community solar projects.
+- Quadruple the size of the Illinois Solar for All program to ensure low- and moderate-income communities see the benefits of new community solar projects.
 It would also create incentives to expand access to rooftop solar and community solar projects for low-income communities.

-• CEJA would provide a fund for energy efficiency contractors to address health and safety issues—such as mold, asbestos and leaks—that prevent them from completing low-income home efficiency projects.
+- Provide a fund for energy efficiency contractors to address health and safety issues—such as mold, asbestos and leaks—that prevent them from completing low-income home efficiency projects.
 Better efficiency lowers costs for everyone on the grid.